nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Colour coded due dates

-Expresslibrary automatically changes the color of due dates to alert the librarian when a book’s due date is within 3 days of the current date or has passed.
+ExpressLibrary automatically changes the color of due dates to alert the librarian when a book’s due date is within 3 days of the current date or has passed.

 ![colourDates](images/colourDates.png)